Guillaume-Cojan/Landing_jobs/README.md

 <!-- FOR BACKEND -->
 ### Prerequisites

-Here is a list things you need in order to use the web application and how to install them.
+Here is a list of things you need in order to use the web application and how to install them.
 * npm
   ```sh
   npm install npm@latest -g